Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting: Introduction

-For the RIS-assisted downlink multicast MMF problem, we first show it is an inverse problem to the earlier QoS problem.
-Following this, we utilize the optimal BS beamforming structure again to transform the MMF problem into an equivalent problem, which allows us to propose a PSA-based iterative algorithm to compute the BS and RIS beamforming solutions.
-In particular, the algorithm uses closed-form updates per iteration, leading to a highly computationally efficient solution.
-The proposed algorithm is also directly applicable to the general downlink RIS-assisted multi-user beamforming problem with the MMF objective.
+For the MMF problem, we show that it is an inverse problem to the earlier QoS problem.
+We leverage the optimal BS beamforming structure to transform the MMF problem into an equivalent lower-dimensional problem and propose an alternating PSA (APSA) algorithm that efficiently computes the BS and RIS beamforming solutions.
+Our APSA algorithm employs closed-form updates for both BS and RIS beamformers, maintaining linear computational complexity with respect to (w.r.t.) the number of RIS elements and BS antennas.

-The simulation results demonstrate the effectiveness of our proposed algorithms, in terms of the performance and computational advantage, for both the multicast and unicast scenarios compared to the alternative methods.